a-e/rsel/docs/index.md

 TODO
 ----

-- Consider using the more Rubyesque [selenium-client](https://github.com/ph7/selenium-client) gem instead of packaging `selenium.rb` into this project
 - Pass better error messages back to FitNesse.
 It seems that Slim script tables only support true/false results, with no clear way to report on what went wrong (aside from raising an exception, which even then curiously does not